Friday, March 20, 2009

 The parties with such stalwarts such as Tok Guru Nik Aziz, Hadi Awang, Lim Kit Siang, Karpal Singh and many others are much respected by the people.
 They are people of principles, who have been working tirelessly all these years.
 They too have been fighting all these years for the betterment of the country without fear or expectations.
 All these people and others from the Pakatan Rakyat have been silently working to bring about a better Malaysia.
 They have all gone unnoticed by the majority of the people all these while, because the sound of the BN drums have been deafening and has drowned the sounds of these true heroes and warriors.

-We also find that to be a leader of a growing country, we need df55ce054ed128c5cc21d93ccce3c8b13someone who is accepted both nationally and by the international community.
+We also find that to be a leader of a growing country, we need someone who is accepted both nationally and by the international community.
 Anwar Ibrahim is well recognized internationally and has a good reputation in other countries too.
 From Indonesia to Japan, from Europe to the Arab Nations, from Africa to the United States, he is a well respected figure, who will be able to garner support from the other countries.

 Another very vital and endearing quality in a good leader, which Anwar has, is not to carry a personal vendetta.
 Anwar has gone through the fires of test in his life, with his conviction and jail sentences.
 He has gone through all sorts of persecution under the hands of Mahathir and his people.
 This is an important quality needed for a good leader.
 Mahatma Gandhi was trampled by the British, Nelson Mandela was jailed for 27 years, and the likes of these great people had this unique quality of not harbouring hatred or revenge against their persecutors but to look forward towards the future of the people and country.